C#, VB, and C++ project templates for Store apps

 |Various image files||For example: SplashScreen.png for the splash-screen image and StoreLogo.png, which is used for Windows Store.|

 |Sample resource file||Contains localization strings (Resources.resw).|

-When you're ready to start creating an app, visit one of the following topics depending on your preferred programming language.
+When you're ready to start creating an app, visit one of our Start-to-finish series, depending on your preferred programming language.